drazendee/mimmitkoodaa/mimmitkoodaa-intro/part4_eventsAPI.md

 app.use(bodyParser.json());
 ```

-So far we've only used one _route_ in our express confirguration.
-We've told Express that if someone navigates to the root directory, we should send them the public/index.html file.
+So far we've only used one _route_ in our express confirguration to define that on requests to '/' Express should send back /public/index.html.

-Now lets introduce more routes, that will explain to Express what files to deliver on the pages.
+Now lets introduce more routes, that will define what to deliver on different requests we're getting (/events, /events/post)

-1. To keep this a bit cleaner we'll create a new folder in our project called _routes_ and inside it add a new file _eventRouter.js_ and add the following lines:
+1. To keep this a bit cleaner we'll create a new folder in our project called _routes_ and inside it add a new file _eventRouter.js_.
+This will manage all the requests under http://localhost:3000/events/.
+Add the following lines to eventRouter.js

 ```javascript
 // require express event
 var express = require('express');